 - Urgency: Phishing emails may try to scare you by saying your account will expire, for example, if you don't take immediate action.
 They introduce an element of panic to try to cloud your judgment.
 Reputable companies generally won't send this sort of email.

-The examples below highlight elements that give away that they're phishing attempts.
+These examples highlight elements that give away that they're phishing attempts.
 They may seem obvious here, but in the moment of rushing through your real-world inbox, these irregularities might not stand out so starkly.

 There are several tip-offs that this email is not legitimate—starting with the fact that Emerson passwords do not expire!